CZ-NIC/dns-probe/doc/Configuration.rst

 :data node: ``<instance-id>/ipv6-denylist``
 :default: empty

-List of IPv6 addresses from which to NOT process traffic.
+List of IPv6 addresses and prefixes from which to NOT process traffic.

 By default all IPv6 addresses are allowed.